jonaprieto/specs/src/glossary.md

 To get the glossary into shape, its maintenance will have the following phases:
 1. Section authors add terms introduced and used in their sections.
-2. Reviewers point out omissions.
+2. Reviewers point out omissions (e.g. in the [glossary wishlist](https://github.com/anoma/specs/issues/148)).

 After a first pass of populating the glossary, the two phases will continue to happen in parallel for a while.